alistaire47/pipecleaner/README.md

 its structure, it does have known limitations:

   - It can only handle the `%>%` pipe, not more exotic pipes like `%$%`.
-    For the moment, this is unlikely to change, as accommodating varying pipes would require a more complicated approach.
+    For the moment, this is unlikely to change unless there is significant demand.
-  - It cannot handle nested pipelines, e.g. piping within `dplyr::mutate`.
-This may be rectified eventually.
+  - It ignores nested pipelines—e.g. piping within an anonymous function in `purrr::map`—treating the whole call as one step.

 ## Related